 Part of the process for lowering your basement should include getting quotes from at least two professionals for drawings and determining which architect or engineer you plan to use before you even have a contractor come out.
 Doing this part of the process ahead of time shows the contractor that you are serious about the process and will educate you on how the entire process works.
 When a contractor knows you really do plan to have the work done, they don’t mind the 3 to 5 hours that are involved in coming up with a pricing estimate.
 If you skip this step and ask a contractor for a bid on a basement lowering project without doing your due diligence you may end up with a range of pricing that is arbitrary and on down the road it may have no connection with the work performed.

 An experienced underpinning contractor will only work with reputable architects and engineers with experience in basement lowering and can recommend one if needed.
+Here at Nusite, we work with several very reputable engineering firms and architects that specialize in basement lowering.

-Understanding the Quote
+Understanding the Basement Lowering Quote

 To understand your underpinning contractor and his pricing and process, it’s important to note that basement lowering is a very time-consuming, labor-intensive process.
 And a challenging project from an engineering standpoint.
 Your contractor will need to follow those drawings accurately and that takes skill and experience.
 Compare quotes between a couple different contractors and check to make sure the scope of work is the same on both of them.